Azure/Microsoft-Defender-for-Cloud/Secure Score/Just-In-Time network access control should be applied on virtual machines/Logic App/README.md

 This logic app will find all Security Score recommendations for JIT VM Access and create access policies for each VM for ports 22 and 3389.

 The playbook leverages a "Managed Identity" which needs to be configured after deployment.
-This "Managed Identity" also requires the appropriete permissions on the resources that you would like to remediate.
+This "Managed Identity" also requires the appropriete subscription permissions (contributor) on the resources (subscriptions, tasks, and VMs) that you would like to remediate.

 # Contributing